RocketDerp/April14_2025/Grim_Blunt/Donald_Trump_is_so_Obvious.md

 &nbsp;

 I knew we were dealing with bit-flipping in the mind of core values.
-I did not know August 17, 2015 about Cambridge Anlyatica, I didn't know about the Internet Research Agency, but I recognized the persistent patterns of monomyth mind-fuck on Reddit social media that had not gone away.
+I did not know August 17, 2015 about Cambridge Anlyatica, I didn't know about the Internet Research Agency, but I recognized the persistent patterns of monomyth mind-fuck on Reddit social media comments that had not gone away.
+People avoidant of rich complex understanding in favor of hyper banality as described by Rick Roderick in 1993.People ere *attracted to* the antics of MAGA / Trump and people [did not see the flocking reactions to Donald J. Trump as a threat](https://www.youtube.com/watch?v=09maaUaRT4M).

 &nbsp;